koent/facts/README.md

 ```
 ```
 > python3 facts.py
-Wilson Kamavuaka is a Congolese footballer.
+Otto Haupt is a human.
 ```

 ### Developing

-You can turn on debug messages by setting `debug = True` under parameter definitions.
+You can turn on debug messages by setting `DEBUG = True` in `debug.py`.

 ### Source